sshrey15/GecEcommerce/README.md

 # GEC Ecommerce Website

-This project is a simple ecommerce website built with Next.js, React, and other modern web technologies.
+This project is a simple ecommerce website built with Next.js, React, and other modern web technologies..

 ## Features